ucldc/ingest_deploy/README.md

 * To view a result of raw CouchDB JSON output:  `https://52.10.100.133/couchdb/ucldc/_design/all_provider_docs/_view/by_provider_name?key="26094"&limit=1&include_docs=true`
 * Consult the <a href="http://wiki.apache.org/couchdb/HTTP_view_API">CouchDB guide</a> for additional query details.

-<b>Viewing metadata for an object in CouchDB</b>
+<b>Viewing metadata for an object in CouchDB stage</b>

 * Log into <a href="https://52.10.100.133/couchdb/_utils/database.html?ucldc/_all_docs">CouchDB</a>
  * In the "Jump to" box, enter the unique ID for a given  metadata record (e.g., 26094--00000001)
  * You can now view the metadata in either its source format or mapped to CouchDB fields

-### 5. QA check collection in Solr
+### 5. QA check collection in Solr stage

-The objective of this QA process is to view any results passed from the CouchDB staging instance to the Solr staging instance; it can also be used to verify issues or discrepancies in data between the two instances.
+The objective of this QA process is to view any results passed from CouchDB stage to Solr stage; it can also be used to verify issues or discrepancies in data between the two instances.
 It assumes that the data in CouchDB has been correctly mapped through to Solr; this is a fixed mapping, as documented on the second tab of the <a href="https://docs.google.com/spreadsheets/d/1u2RE9PD0N9GkLQTFNJy3HiH9N5IbKDG52HjJ6JomC9I/edit#gid=2062617414">metadata crosswalk</a>.

 Before you can conduct QA checking, you'll need to update Solr -- see <b>[Updating Solr](#solrupdate)</b> instructions below.

-<b>Querying Solr</b>
+<b>Querying Solr stage</b>
 * Log into <a href="https://52.10.100.133/solr/#/dc-collection/query">Solr</a> to conduct queries
 * Consult the <a href="https://wiki.apache.org/solr/SolrQuerySyntax">Solr guide</a> for additional query details.